whitmanarchive/whitman-LG_1855_variorum/README.md

 ### Works

-To update those TEI files (in cocoon) which are being searched for works, please edit `source/authority/files_with_works.txt`, then re-run the HTML post script.
+To update those TEI files which are being searched for works, please edit `source/authority/files_with_works.txt`, then re-run the HTML post script.
 Results will be output to `source/authority/work_list_generated.xml` and the variorum will be updated.

 `bundle exec post -x html`